Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

 Criteria 6: What’s the price?
 How much does it cost?

-Of course this list is focusing on the cheaper espresso machines in the market.
-But just because it’s cheap doesn’t mean it will fit all the criteria you need in a good espresso machine.
+Of course this list is focusing on the best cheap espresso machines in the market.
+As a result, they may not fit all the criteria you need in a good espresso machine.

 Criteria 7: How many cups can it brew at once

-Some espresso machines brew one cup at a time and others brew two separate cups.
-If you live with someone and neither wants to wait for your espresso, a machine that brews two cups simultaneously would be the ideal selection.
+Some budget espresso machines brew one cup at a time and others brew two separate cups.
+If you’re brewing espresso and you live with someone and neither of you wants to wait, an espresso maker that brews two cups simultaneously would be the ideal selection.